-- You can change GPs providing it is within your catchment area.
+- You can change GPs as long as it is within your catchment area.

-These pages are created by Rethink Mental Illness' Advice and Information Service in accordance with the Information Standard.
-Last reviewed in September 2012.
-Next review September 2014.
+These pages are created by Rethink Mental Illness' Advice Service in accordance with the Information Standard.
+Last reviewed in October 2014.
+Next review October 2016.

 Need practical advice & info?
 We can help.